ilpropheta/playground-twh5homb/markdowns/exercise6.md

 * bool flags
 * error listeners/receivers (similar to visitors)

-Instead of analysing all the options above, I'd like to introduce you another way to handle failures you should know about.
+I will not compare those, instead I'd like to introduce you another way to handle failures coming from the algebraic data type system.

 ## `optional<T>`